Brief overview of the nuts and bolts of the Doctor of Ministry Program

 - B average in that Master of Divinity Program.

-- The completion of a minimum of 3 years full-time professional experience in ministry subsequent to the awarding of the Master of Divinity.
+- The completion of a minimum of 3 years full-time professional experience in ministry subsequent to the awarding of the Master of Divinity (exceptions may be made).

 - Evidence of capacity to use the student’s particular context for ministry as a learning environment.

 - Evidence of a match between the applicant’s learning goals and the outcomes the Seminary hopes for in its graduates.

 - A history of effective ministry, a willingness to think and act in new ways, and an ability to work and learn in collaboration with others.

 - Demonstrated capacity for self-reflection, self-analysis and self-directed learning.